-Allowing minors unfettered access to products containing up to 90 servings in a package totalling up to 225 mg of THC to be sold online, in a retail store, or worse, handed to them by a FedEx delivery driver should not be acceptable in Colorado.
+Allowing minors unfettered access packages containing up to 60 servings totalling up to 150 mg of THC to be sold online, in a retail store, or worse handed to them by a FedEx delivery driver should not be acceptable in Colorado.
+These are available for sale now and represent a clear danger to our youth.